jonyszone/jonyszone/README.md

 Some recent information about me :

-- 🔭 I’m currently working on Mobile application.
+- 🔭 I’m currently working on Mobile Application Development.
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Kotlin, Jetpack Compose
 - 👯 I’m looking to collaborate content creators
 - 💬 Ask me about any problems
 - 📫 How to reach me: ...